treban/pimatic-raspbee/README.md

   * pressureAttribute in hPa instead kPa
 * 0.0.9 : HOTFIX
 * 0.0.10 : add device type "Smart plug" for aqara devices fix for #19 & #22

-* 0.0.11 : New features and BUGFIX
+* 0.1.0 : New features and BUGFIX
   * BUGFIX #28 & #29
-  * Groups with ct and rgb #22
+  * Groups device now with ct and rgb #22
   * support for all sensor types #23
   * device and sensor discovery over pimatic #25
   * backup over pimatic #26
+  * homekit support for hap plugin #30
   * new RaspBeeMultiSensor device which supports all sensor types
+  * new raspbee system device

 ----------------------------
 ### Contributors